 Although the Company does not believe that its products infringe the proprietary rights of any third parties, there can be no assurance that infringement or invalidity claims (or claims for indemnification resulting from infringement claims) will not be asserted or prosecuted against the Company or that any such assertions or prosecutions will not materially adversely affect the Company's business, financial condition or results of operations.
 Irrespective of the validity or the successful assertion of such claims, the Company could incur significant costs and diversion of resources with respect to the defense thereof which could have a material adverse effect on the Company's business, financial condition or results of operations.
-The Company's business, financial condition or results of operations.
-The Company's business, financial condition or results of operations.
-The Company's business, financial condition or results of operations.
+The Company's performance and ability to compete are dependent to a significant degree on its proprietary technology.